input-output-hk/engineering/blog/2023-01-24-javascript-browser-tutorial.md

 at GHCJS's documentation or at the source code.
 In this post, we'll build GHC as a JavaScript cross-compiler and run a trivial Haskell program in the browser.

 Please note: this is a technology preview of the in-development JavaScript backend for GHC.
 Not all Haskell features are implemented, and bugs are expected.
 It is currently rather complicated for JavaScript code to call into Haskell code ("foreign exports" aren't implemented).
 GHC isn't a multi-target compiler yet, so a GHC executable built for a native platform (Linux/x86-64, Windows/x86-64, Darwin/AArch64...) as currently distributed (via ghcup, Stack, binary distributions, etc.) won't be able to produce JavaScript.
-Official prebuilt binary distributions are likely to remain unavailable until GHC gains multi-target support - requiring the JavaScript backend to be built from source even after the backend matures.
+Official pre-built binary distributions are likely to remain unavailable until GHC gains multi-target support - requiring the JavaScript backend to be built from source even after the backend matures.
 That's why we start this post with the required steps to build yourself a GHC compiler capable of producing JavaScript.

 ## Building GHC as a Cross Compiler to JavaScript